 During first half of 2018 MECS has kept investing on people and company growth offering training sessions in order to prepare for the conversion to 4.0.
 It has founded the HUB22 Mechatronics business network within HUB22.
 This focusses on mechatronics and has been created in collaboration with three other synergic companies in order to offer complete and innovative solutions, from the design to the final product.
 MECS taked part to the Tavolo della Meccanica del Piemonte and together with the network, MECS exhibited at the international fair A&T in Turin.

 The 2019 begun under the best auspices and marked its rebirth.
 The company “changed skin”, replacing part of its staff on a voluntary basis, with people more in line with its ambitious projects.
-MECS exhibited at the “Fornitore Offresi” international fair in Erba, with other turneries of the “Tavolo della Meccanica del Piemonte” and also brought with it a piece of its territory, with the UNESCO heritage of Ivrea, the industrial history of Olivetti and the historical carnival of Ivrea, with its famous “oranges battle”, taking place at its stand a small targeted and non-invasive tourist activity.
+MECS exhibited at the “Fornitore Offresi” international fair in Erba, with other turneries of the “Tavolo della Meccanica del Piemonte”.
+Moreover it exhibited at the first edition of the “Tornitura Show” international fair in Bergamo.
+MECS also brought with it a piece of its territory in the fairs, as the UNESCO heritage of Ivrea, with the industrial history of Olivetti, from which a part of our know-how comes.